-- The sudden death of President Roosevelt was a national shock; Vice President Harry Truman takes his place.
+- President Roosevelt dies; Vice President Harry Truman takes his place.

-- US joins many other nations in newly created United Nations organization.
+- The US joins many other nations in newly created United Nations organization.

-- Nazi atrocities made public, Nuremburg war trials follow.
+- Nazi atrocities made public when The Red Army liberates inmates of Auschwitz and Birkenau: Nuremberg war trials follow.

 In an essay for Salemhistory, Sue Bell described Salem's greeting of V-J day: